The Eighth Witch

 "The Eighth Witch" is the tenth episode of the seventh season and the 143rd episode overall of the American fantasy-drama series Once Upon a Time.
-Written by Jane Espenson & Jerome Schwartz and directed by Ralph Hemecker, it premiered on ABC in the United States on December 15, 2017.
+Written by Jane Espenson and Jerome Schwartz and directed by Ralph Hemecker, it premiered on ABC in the United States on December 15, 2017.

 In this episode, which served as the mid-season finale, Lucy's life hangs in the balance as Henry and Regina travel to San Francisco to bring back a former resident whom Regina is very familiar with, while Eloise and Ivy are ready to welcome Anastasia to the new world but Weaver and Victoria are about to find out the consequences, and Rogers and Tilly track down a mysterious symbol that is tied into Lucy and Anastasia's connection.
 In the past the aforementioned events served as the catalyst of how the new curse began with a surprising twist and an unexpected sacrifice.

+The episode marks the return of former series regular Rebecca Mader as Zelena, who returned in a recurring capacity to conclude her character's storyline.